Leadership Dispute, Private Security and All Details of Adwoa Safo Shooting Incident

 Police confirmed that assorted weapons, including pump-action shotguns and a loaded pistol, were retrieved during the operation.
 The suspects are currently assisting investigators at Police Headquarters.

-A lawyer representing the Kristo Asafo Mission, Nana Kofi Kantanka, told Joy News that the former MP allegedly attempted to force entry into the premises, prompting security personnel to fire warning shots in response to a perceived threat.
+A lawyer representing the Kristo Asafo Mission, Nana Kofi Kantanka, told Joy News that the former MP allegedly attempted to force her way onto the premises, prompting security personnel to fire warning shots in response to the perceived threat.

 He further claimed that Adwoa Safo may have discharged a firearm first, an allegation that has not been independently verified.